mcfly-io/generator-sublime/README.md

 ## Usage

-This generator is mainly used as a sub generator of [generator-angular-famous-ionic](https://github.com/thaiat/generator-angular-famous-ionic)
+This generator-sublime is mainly used as a sub generator of [generator-angular-famous-ionic](https://github.com/thaiat/generator-angular-famous-ionic)

 ### sublime:app
 Install `generator-sublime`: